-a) The strengthening of an international innovation micro ecosystem (already established) for the accelerated development of climate change adaptation technologies.
+a) The development of tan appropriate desalination technology including the prototype for testing at a Dominican Republic University and the strengthening of an international innovation micro ecosystem (already established) for the accelerated development of climate change adaptation technologies.
 This ecosystem involves the design and establishment of an innovative system for financing the early stages in technological development.
 Also, the ecosystem is knowledgeable about processes and methodologies for the idealization and accelerated conceptualization of patentable technologies.

 - b) The design and establishment of a process to test adaptation technologies in marginalized coastal communities, including the selection and awareness of pilot communities, and the training of these communities for the management and operation of adaptation technologies.
-This component includes the definition and establishment of a disruptive mechanism to transfer a % of royalties generated by the sales of the technology worldwide to a women led organization established; and - c) The design and establishment of a knowledge management process to capture and disseminate the lessons learned.
+This component includes the definition and establishment of a disruptive mechanism to transfer a % of royalties generated by the sales of the technology worldwide to women led organization established; and - c) The design and establishment of a knowledge management process to capture and disseminate the lessons learned.